ni/nimi-python/docs/nirfsg/class.rst

         .. note:: For the PXIe-5645, this property is ignored if you are using the RF ports.

+        .. tip:: This property can be set/get on specific port within your :py:class:`nirfsg.Session` instance.
+            Use Python index notation on the repeated capabilities container port to specify a subset.

+            Example: :py:attr:`my_session.port[ ... ].iq_out_port_offset`

+            To set/get on all port, you can call the property directly on the :py:class:`nirfsg.Session`.

+            Example: :py:attr:`my_session.iq_out_port_offset`

         The following table lists the characteristics of this property.

             +-----------------------+------------+